 I don't have a pet to eat up these scraps, but maybe I will one day!

 Nearly 40% of fruit and vegetables get discarded from supermarkets because they're too ugly!
 How upsetting is that?

 Give a deformed damson a chance, show a little love to a crooked courgette and pick a plain pear.

 There are loads of companies that sell on this produce at a cheaper price and some large chain supermarkets have wonky veg boxes for as cheap as £3!

 Regrow from scraps

-This tip is an awesome one.
+This tip is awesome and one of my favourite ones.